adex720/Ascension/ascensions.md

 - Only few people who play will reach ascensions.
 Time can be spent on features that affect everyone.

 ## Reasons to add ascension concept A <a name="concept-a"></a>
-Concept A is less work than B. It is also easier to understand.
+- Concept A is less work than B. It is also easier to understand.
-Ascensions will become significantly easier the more you have them matching the way of rebiths and prestiges.
+- Ascensions will become significantly easier the more you have them matching the way of rebiths and prestiges.
+- With a large number of heroes, players will have different buffs making them feel unique.
+- This concept is way easier and faster to implement than B.

 ### From the perspective of high prestige player <a name="concept-a-high"></a>
 - High prestige players will get op buffs.
 - The benifit of having large prestige count boosts immiaditely.

 ### From the perspective of middle prestige player <a name="concept-a-middle"></a>
+- The first opportunity to prestgie happens around the point where the prestigeshop gets repeating.

 ### From the perspective of low prestige player <a name="concept-a-low"></a>
+- The higher requirement of prestiges makes the feature feel more rare and the feeling of reaching it will be very rewarding.

 ## Reasons to add ascension concept B <a name="concept-b"></a>
-The first ascension is reached earlier making more players affected by it.
-This seems to be less repeative making the bot less repeative too.
+- The first ascension is reached earlier making more players affected by it.
+- This concept is less repeative making the bot less repeative too.
-Ascensions won't become fast.
+- Ascensions won't (at least very quickly) become very fast.
+- If a player regrets ascending he can just go back to the original dimension.
+- All players play the new ascensions the same way.
+- Progres on the first ascension cntinues over time so the very late prestigeshop perks make still sense existing.
+- The concept feels big and adds depth to the game.

 ### From the perspective of high prestige player <a name="concept-b-high"></a>
 - Players don't lose anything from ascending at higher prestiges in the long run.

 ### From the perspective of middle prestige player <a name="concept-b-middle"></a>
+- Middle prestige players don't have worse buffs than very high prestige players.

 ### From the perspective of low prestige player <a name="concept-b-low"></a>
 - The feature is way easier to get into.